 The LSU Foundation engaged CSRS in partnership with Brailsford & Dunlavey (B&D), a national program management firm, to work as development advisors to oversee the P3 and move the project forward.

 CSRS and B&D came on board in April 2015.
 Despite wanting to get an RFP out to private development partners as soon as possible, the university took its advisors’ collective advice and invested the time to better define the project’s master plan before issuing an RFP.

 “The foundation has already invested significantly in its master plan.
 But we asked them to take three months and really define this project thoroughly,” says Chris Ferrari, CSRS Principal.
 “We wanted to mitigate the risk for both the foundation and the potential developers by providing as much detail as possible around the project requirements, site issues, existing infrastructure, and restrictions.”

 When the request for qualifications was published in July 2015, the positive response from the development community made the effort well worth it.
 The foundation received 10 responses from highly-qualified firms.
 “Now the leverage was in the foundation’s court to negotiate the best deal,” says Ferrari.

-With the help of CSRS and B&D, the Foundation narrowed down the responses from ten to four, then from four to two.
-Then the foundation took its development advisors’ advice again, and before making its final selection, it engaged the two finalists in a unique two-month competitive negotiation process to actually begin addressing the project’s challenges.
+With the help of CSRS and B&D, the Foundation narrowed down the responses from 10 to four, then from four to two.
+Next, the Foundation took its development advisors’ advice again, and before making its final selection, it engaged the two finalists in a unique two-month competitive negotiation process to begin addressing the project’s challenges.